Sani Kaita: Club career

 Kaita was born in Kano, Nigeria.
 He joined Sparta Rotterdam in the 2005–06 season from Kano Pillars FC.
 Kaita moved to AS Monaco FC in September 2008.

 Kaita left Monaco on 13 January 2009 and joined FC Kuban Krasnodar on loan through 31 December 2009.
 On 25 August 2009, he signed for Lokomotiv Moscow on loan from Monaco until December.
 On 25 February 2010 Alania Vladikavkaz signed the midfielder on loan.
 On 31 May 2010 FC Metalist Kharkiv signed Kaita on loan.
-On the last day of the 2011 winter transfer window, Kaita moved to Greek Superleague side Iraklis on a six-month loan deal.
+On the last day of the 2011 winter transfer window, Kaita moved to Super League Greece side Iraklis on a six-month loan deal.

 In April 2014, Kaita was back in Nigeria training with Enyimba F.C.
 He made his debut against Sharks F.C. on 7 May and spent a three-month loan with the Aba side.
 The loan was part of the League Management Company's elite initiative for foreign based professionals.
 He signed for Ifeanyi Ubah in the Nigeria premier league for the season 2015, but played only few matches for the team.

 In 2016, he joined a Finnish club, JS Hercules, which was coached by his former national team coach Daniel Amokachi.

 For the 2017 season, Kaita signed for Veikkausliiga team RoPS.
 He made his debut for the team on 28 January 2017 in a Suomen Cup 3–0 win against HauPa.
 He scored his first goal on 22 April against Ilves Tampere in the 79th minute, after being brought in three minutes earlier for injured team captain Antti Okkonen.
 At the end of the year he was released after featuring sporadically in the second half of the season.
 After the season, his signing was publicly called a poor bargain by club president Risto Niva.